 Published: 29/03/2021

-Why asking an unrealistic price can delay and derail the sale or letting of your property.If you’re thinking of putting your property on the market, there is one important thing to remember.
-There are some estate agents who inflate valuations to secure the instruction.
-They will say whatever they think you’ll want to hear to lock you into a sole agency agreement and then later try to convince you to stay with them whilst lowering the price.
+Why asking an unrealistic price can delay and derail the sale or letting London property.If you're considering putting your property on the market, there is one crucial thing to remember.
+Some estate agents inflate valuations to secure the instruction.
+They will say whatever they think you'll want to hear about locking you into a sole agency agreement and then try to convince you to stay with them while lowering the price.

 Here are five reasons why inflating the valuation of your property can be costly.